$1.1B to Boeing for KC-135 Tanker Maintenance

 In June 2005, Pemco signed a teaming Memorandum of Agreement (“MOA”) with Boeing, extending their existing cooperation on the KC-135 program’s Programmed Depot Maintenance.
 At the time, the 10-year contract was envisaged as being worth $2 billion.
 In 2006, however, an amendment to the RFP reduced the number of aircraft involved.
 Boeing looked at the new terms, then terminated the MOA among Boeing, L3/IS Integrated Systems (“L3”) and Pemco to compete for the FY 2008 KC-135 contract.
 Boeing stated that it was no longer profitable enough for them to compete as a team.

 On June 28/06, however, Pemco announced that the USAF was modifying the RFP’s due dates, in order to allow Pemco et. al. to either compete on their own or acquire new partners.
 In that release, Pemco’s Chairman of the Board Michael Tennenbaum said that: “The KC-135 work is crucial to the profitable operation of Pemco’s Birmingham, Alabama facility which employs, directly and indirectly, about 1,000 people.”
-The loss of the KC-135 contract will also have an effect on the firm’s ability to generate positive cash flow from operations in 2007.
+The loss of the KC-135 contract will also affect the firm’s ability to generate positive cash flow from operations in 2007.

 Unsurprisingly, Pemco filed a formal protest of the contract award to Congress’ Government Accountability Office.
+Surprisingly, the dispute would eventually escalate into a full fledged legal case.

-Updates and Events
+Contracts and Key Events

 June 13/08: The GAO denies Pemco/AAII’s protest of the USAF’s reaffirmed award.
 While Alabama Aircraft Industries, Inc. says they intend to press their case, options for doing so are narrowing sharply.